 Rare diseases need more than rare solutions

 Rare diseases need more than rare solutions.
-That's why we're driving change for people living with rare diseases for generations to come.
+That’s why we’re driving change to create a better future where people living with a rare disease are less limited by their diagnosis and can live their life as they wish.

 1.Eurodis Rare Diseases Europe.
 What is a rare disease?
 Available at: https://www.eurordis.org/content/what-rare-disease.
 [Accessed December 2021]